Speedstor-Archive/songLyricAnalyzer/Readme.md

 ![song lyrics analyzer Screen Shot](./screenshot.png)

-There a little bit of error in this program, as it is from around 3 years ago, and before I'm tiny competent. :smiley:
+There's one or two errors in this program, as it is from around 3 years ago, and before I'm tiny competent. :smiley: